-Josep Soler is Docent and Assistant Professor at the Department of English of Stockholm University.
+Josep Soler is Docent and Associate Professor at the Department of English of Stockholm University.
 He graduated in English Studies (2002) and General Linguistics (2004) from the University of Barcelona, where he also obtained his Ph.D. in Linguistics and Communication (2010).
 His main research interests cut across the broadly-defined areas of sociolinguistics, language ideologies, language policy and language planning, and intercultural communication from a discourse approach.

 His dissertation was based on language ethnographic fieldwork conducted in Tallinn and Barcelona.
 It investigated speakers’ language ideologies and their impact in the co-construction of the sociolinguistic environments under study.
 During his doctoral studies, Josep was a Visiting Scholar at the Department of Anthropology, University of California San Diego, sponsored by the ‘La Caixa’ postgraduate fellowships’ program.